-NO. DESCRIPTION RESOURCES Short Short-term 1 Review opportunities to engage the community and community groups as partners in biodiversity management and onground works such as revegetation and weed removal.
-2 Encourage and support land stewardship by landholders, Landcare and other community groups through incentives and awareness raising activities.
-Mediu Medium-term 3 Advocate for joint management of key council assets, such as the urban river frontage of the Grange Burn, particularly where they are shared with other agencies (i.e. DEECA, Wannon Water or Glenelg Hopkins CMA) to ensure a consistent strategic management approach.
+Short-term Review opportunities to engage the community and community groups as partners in biodiversity management and onground works such as revegetation and weed removal, as well as, citizen science projects.
+Encourage and support land stewardship by landholders, Landcare and other community groups (including Committee of Management volunteers for reserves) through incentives and awareness raising activities.
+Medium-term

+Advocate for joint management of key council assets, such as the urban river frontage of the Grange Burn, particularly where they are shared with other agencies (i.e. DEECA, Wannon Water or Glenelg Hopkins CMA) to ensure a consistent strategic management approach.

-FIGURE 2-5: COMMUNITY INVOLVED IN TREE PLANTING
+FIGURE 2-5: COMMUNITY INVOLVED IN TREE PLANTING36